ccluett/viscous.tech/content/about.md

 nav: false
 ---

 Viscous Technologies was founded by Chris Cluett to develop innovative solutions and impactful technologies for the maritime industry.
-Chris is naval architect and mechanical engineer, with experience designing and fabricating underwater vehicles, surface vessels and hydro-mechanical systems.
+Chris is a professional naval architect and mechanical engineer, with experience designing and fabricating autonomous underwater vehicles (AUVs), surface vessels and hydro-mechanical systems.

 ## experience
 [Senior Naval Architect & Mechanical Engineer](https://www2.whoi.edu/staff/ccluett/) (2019-Present)\